Placental abruption is an uncommon condition that can cause serious bleeding during pregnancy.

 The placenta attaches to the wall of the uterus (womb) and supplies the baby with food and oxygen through the umbilical cord.

 Placental abruption is a serious condition in which the placenta separates from the wall of the uterus before birth.
 It can separate partially or completely.
 If this happens, your baby may not get enough oxygen and nutrients in the womb.
-You also may have serious bleeding.
+You also may have pain and serious bleeding.

 Placental abruption is related to about 1 in 10 premature births (10 percent).
 Premature babies (born before 37 weeks of pregnancy) are more likely than babies born later to have health problems during the first weeks of life, lasting disabilities, and even death.

 Placental abruption can cause anemia and life threatening complications for a pregnant person.
 If it’s not diagnosed and treated immediately there can be hemorrhage and blood clotting complications for both, the baby and the pregnant person.
 Delivery by cesarean birth (c- section) section may be required.

 What are the symptoms of placental abruption?

 The main symptom of placental abruption is vaginal bleeding.
 You also may have pain,contractions, discomfort and tenderness or sudden, ongoing belly or back pain.
 Sometimes, these symptoms may happen without vaginal bleeding because the blood is trapped behind the placenta.
 If you have any of these symptoms, call your health care provider and go to the hospital right away.